-Three Panzerkampfwagen Is during a parade sometime between 1935 (when the tank was made public) and 1939 (the last year the Panzer berets were worn).
+Three Panzerkampfwagen Is during a parade sometime between 1935 (when the tank was made public) and 1940 (after which the Panzer berets were officially abolished).
 In the foreground, policemen wearing flat-topped shako helmets can be seen.

 The PzKpfw I was developed in secret in defiance of the Versailles Treaty, which prohibited Germany to have any tanks.
 With a crew of two (commander and driver), and armed with two 7.92 mm MG13 machineguns, it was a light tank intended primarily to train tank crews, but also to support infantry.
 The thin armor (maximum 13 mm) and light armament made it unsuitable for combat against other tanks.
 It first saw combat during the Spanish Civil War (1936-39), where it proved to be inferior to the Republican army’s Soviet T-26 light tanks.